davidvontamar/ansi-term/README.md

 If ANSI colors are not supported, but escape codes are, then it will resort to xterm's base 16 colors with bright and dark variants.

-If escape codes are not supported either, then it will resort to .NET's basic system colors by utilization `ConsoleColor`.
+If escape codes are not supported either, then it will resort to .NET's basic system colors by utilizating the `ConsoleColor` enum.

 ## Terminal support
 True color support is determined by the `truecolor` environment variable, which is supplied by the terminal emulator in question.